UK support to Ukraine: factsheet

 -

-our military aid and has supported the Black Sea maritime corridor and enabled Ukraine to keep exporting its goods.바카라 사이트¯Â 바카라 사이트“ crucial for global food security and Ukraine바카라 사이트™s economy
+our provision of military equipment to deter attacks and has supported the Black Sea maritime corridor and enabled Ukraine to keep exporting its goods.바카라 사이트¯Â 바카라 사이트“ crucial for global food security and Ukraine바카라 사이트™s economy

 -